 When Should Contractors Use an Umbrella Company?

 Not every contractor needs an umbrella company.
 But in 2026, more do than ever before.
 Your agency, your IR35 status, and how much admin you want all shape the answer.
-This guide tells you when umbrella working makes sense and when it doesn't.
+This guide explains when umbrella working makes sense and when it doesn’t.

 New to umbrella companies?
 Start with our guide to understanding umbrella companies.